materialsproject/fireworks/docs/queue_tutorial.rst

 Launch a single job through a queue
 ===================================

 To get warmed up, let's set things up so we can launch a single Rocket through a queueing system.
-The QueueLauncher helps launch Rockets through a queue.
+The Queue Launcher helps launch Rockets through a queue.

-Configure the QueueLauncher
+Configure the Queue Launcher
 ---------------------------

-The QueueLauncher needs to know how to communicate with your queue system and the executable to submit to the queue (in our case, a Rocket).
+The Queue Launcher needs to know how to communicate with your queue system and the executable to submit to the queue (in our case, a Rocket).
 These parameters are defined through a QueueParams file.

 1. Move to the ``queue`` tutorial directory on your FireWorker::